So you’re thinking of introducing a Bengal cat into your home?

 If you’ve decided to buy a Bengal cat and believe that prevention is better than cure (or if you’ve already got a Bengal and are tearing your hair out at his/her antics) then pay close attention as we cover some ways you can stop a Bengal cat from destroying your house – or at the very least minimise the impact of their behavior.

 - Discourage your Bengal from “vandalising” your more precious/valuable items by covering them.
 Out of sight is out of mind, as they say!
+If you have art on display, for example, then you might want to look to do something like ensure you have it hanging high enough that your Bengal cat will struggle to reach it.

 - Provide your Bengal with a wide variety of scratching posts.
 You might like to try scratching posts made of wool, carpet, cardboard and other materials.
 Some cats prefer vertical posts, others prefer horizontal.
 You may need to experiment with a wide variety to find the best scratching post for your Bengal cat.